Eldragon126/Celestial-Flux/README.md

 If you have an idea and not sure if the game should be headed in that direction, please feel free to run it by me and I'll approve or veto it.
    I'll approve ideas as long as it a) makes the game more fun. b) is relevant in some way.

+Check out the Discord: https://discord.gg/HstMJMkCtb

 Last Thing: Start what you finish.
 If you have an idea, just make sure you go through with it and complete it.
   Half-done jobs just make the game less functional and add workload.
+If that means doing things in small chunks, that's completely fine.

 Thank you all contributors for choosing to help work on this project!